 You might also like: Does Turkey get Snow?

 It’s best to exchange your money in Turkey rather than in your home country; you’ll always get a better exchange rate in Turkey than what’s offered outside Turkey.

 Therefore the best way to get Turkish currency is to use an ATM.
 You can also go to a currency exchange office or a bank; you may need to show your passport before obtaining money.

 Exchanging money at airports isn’t the smart thing to do; you’ll aren’t likely to get a good exchange rate.

-Can I Use Euros In Istanbul?
+Can You Use Euros In Istanbul?

 Some tourist places in Istanbul accept Euros, but it doesn’t benefit you in any way; you’ll end up paying more than you should.
-It’s the same with airport shops; you can use Euros, but you’ll get the worse possible exchange rate.
+It’s the same with airport shops; you can use Euros, but you’ll get the worst possible exchange rate.

 However, there are many currency exchange centres in Istanbul, so don’t worry; you can easily exchange your money for Lira.